pukalo19/Bellabeat-Case-Study-Google-Capstone-R/README.md

 sleep <- read.csv("sleepDay_merged.csv",TRUE, ",")
 weight <- read.csv("weightLogInfo_merged.csv",TRUE, ",")
 ```
+Now that all the data we will be using is uploaded we can start the process of cleaning the data.
+Lets take a look at the data and
 ```
           Id ActivityDate TotalSteps TotalDistance TrackerDistance 1 1503960366    4/12/2016      13162          8.50            8.50